nextflow-io/nextflow/docs/workflow.md

 :::{versionadded} 23.12.0-edge
 :::

-When using the pipe operator, the right operand can also be a closure that receives the output of the left operand and returns the result of a process, workflow, or operator invocation.
+When using the pipe operator, the right operand can also be a closure that receives the output of the left operand and returns the result of a process, workflow, or operator invocation, or any expression that produces a channel or multi-channel.
 This form is a useful way to define a custom mapping between the left-hand outputs and right-hand inputs, including the use of additional input channels aside from the left-hand outputs.
 For example:

 ```{literalinclude} snippets/pipe-with-closure.nf
 :language: groovy